 Getting around Buenos Aires

-The cheapest way to get around Buenos Aires is by bus (www.loscolectivos.com.ar) or on the underground, known locally as Subte (www.buenosaires.gob.ar/subte).
+The cheapest way to get around Buenos Aires is by bus (www.loscolectivos.com.ar) or on the underground, known locally as Subte (tel: +54 11 5166 5800; www.buenosaires.gob.ar/subte).
 Pay for buses with coins once onboard – many operate 24 hours a day.

 Alternatively, buy an electronic SUBE card (www.sube.gob.ar) from a post office or ticket booth, which can be topped up with credit and used to travel on most buses, subway lines and local trains.

-Yellow and black taxis can easily be hailed from the pavement, but an extra safe option is to telephone for a radio taxi from a company like Radio Taxi Pidalo (tel: (011) 4956 1200).
+You can easily hail yellow and black taxis from the pavement, but an extra-safe option is to phone for a radio taxi from a company like Radio Taxi Pidalo (tel: +54 11 4956 1200).
 Remises (fixed-fare taxis booked in advance) generally work out cheaper, especially for airport runs.
-Trusted companies include ABC Rent A Car (tel: (011) 4315 6070) and Remises Universal (tel: (011) 4105 5555).
+Remises Universal (tel: +54 11 4105 5555) is a reliable operator.